-1 État de l’art:
+1 État de l’art: State of the art

-1.1 épidémiologie (et contrôle)
+1.1 épidémiologie (et contrôle) Epidemiology ( and monitoring)

 Epidemiology

-As we know that public health problems are one of emerging troubles in the entire world.
-They directly influence the humain heath, the heath of one person, the heath of a community.
-In particular, any of news about infectious diseases for children has always been a subject of worry to parents as well as all.
-Hence, in the world, a discipline “epidemiology” has been rose for studying the factors, causes, and effects of the infectious diseases.
+As we know that public health problems are one of the emerging troubles in the entire world.
+They directly influence human heath, the health of one person, the health of a community.
+In particular, any news about infectious diseases for children has always been a subject of concern to parents as well as everyone.
+Hence, in the world, a discipline “epidemiology” has risen to study the factors, causes, and effects of infectious diseases.

-This thesis is proposed in context in which many public health serious events have occurred in the world : SRAS in 2003, avian influenza in 2004 or swine flu in 2009, etc. In particular, in the start of the 2014, the World Health Organization (WHO) had officially to state global measles epidemic outbreak.
-In the first three months of the year 2014, there were about 56,000 cases of measle infections in 75 countries [WHO2014a], particularly in southeast Asia and in Vietnam [http://healthmap.org/site/diseasedaily/article/measles-reemerges-vietnam-22814].
+This thesis is proposed in a context in which many public health serious events have occurred in the world : SRAS in 2003, avian influenza in 2004 or swine flu in 2009, etc. In particular, at the start of 2014, the World Health Organization (WHO) officially stated a global measles epidemic outbreak.
+In the first three months of the year 2014, there were about 56,000 cases of measles infections in 75 countries [WHO2014a], particularly in southeast Asia and in Vietnam [http://healthmap.org/site/diseasedaily/article/measles-reemerges-vietnam-22814].
 This has pointed out the important role of the epidemiological phenomena anticipation when diseases occur.
-Many works proposed by the WHO2, the Institute Pasteur3 and the Inserm4 in the field of "environmental security" try to understand disease phenomenas and spread of disease over a territory, to better manage when diseases occur.
-These researches consist of mathematical or statistical studies via surveillance networks [chauvin1994constitution].
+Many studies proposed by the WHO2, the Pasteur Institute 3 and the Inserm4 in the field of "environmental security" try to understand disease phenomena and spread of disease over a territory, to better manage when diseases occur.
+These pieces of research consist of mathematical or statistical studies via surveillance networks [chauvin1994constitution].
 This is one of the axes of the UMMISCO laboratory's research themes (IRD UMI 209).

 Control

-As we know, pathogenic microorganisms such as bacteria, viruses, parasistes or fungi are key factors causing infectious diseases.
-The diseases can be spread directly or indirectly from one person to another, through a mediate environment or contaminated tools.
+As we know, pathogenic microorganisms such as bacteria, viruses, parasites or fungi are key factors causing infectious diseases.
+The diseases can spread directly or indirectly from one person to another, through a mediate environment or contaminated tools.
 For the directly infectious diseases, it means to directly transmit from one person to another, we have some normal policies to prevent the spread of diseases such as vaccines, anti-viral medications, and quarantine.
 In this thesis, we focus on vaccines in the humain community.
 A vaccine is understood as a biological preparation that provides active acquired immunity to a particular disease for our body.
-After having vaccinated, it means that we transport microorganisms in the weakened or killed forms of the microbe into our body.
-The body's immune system produces the right antibodies to recognize the germs as a threat, destroy it and keep a record of it.
-Due to that, when the disease occurs, our immune system can more recognize and destroy any of these germs that it later encounters.
+After having been vaccinated, we transport microorganisms in a weakened or killed form of the microbe into our body.
+The body's immune system produces the right antibodies to recognize the germs as a threat, destroy them and keep a record of them.
+Because of that, when the disease occurs, our immune system can recognize and destroy with a better chance of success any of these germs that it later encounters.
 The administration of vaccines is called vaccination.
-The humain world has thanked alot the vaccination.
+The human world has thanked alot the vaccination.
 The results of vaccination have been appreciated such as in the vaccination of the influenza, HPV and chicken pox diseases.
-Smallpox is a particular exemple.
+Smallpox is a particular example.
 This disease was terror of the human during the closing years of the 18th century.
-Smallpox killed an estimated 400,000 Europeans annually and the people were lucky to be survival, a third of all were blind.
-However, the World Health Organization (WHO) offcially stated the eradication of smallpox in 2011 [tognotti2010SmallpoxErad, fenner2001SmallpoxErad, Wikipedia_SmallpoxErad].
+Smallpox killed an estimated 400,000 Europeans annually and among the people that luckily survived, a third had been blinded by the disease.
+However, the World Health Organization (WHO) officially stated the eradication of smallpox in 2011 [tognotti2010SmallpoxErad, fenner2001SmallpoxErad, Wikipedia_SmallpoxErad].
 In addition, many infectious diseases are clearly restricted such as influenza, polio, measles and tetanus from much of the world.
-Thus, one big question proposed is why many infectious diseases still exist in the world though we have produced vaccines for most of infectious diseases.
-In order to answer to this question, first of all, we have to answer to some following small questions :
+Thus, one big question proposed is why many infectious diseases still exist in the world though we have produced vaccines for most infectious diseases.
+In order to answer this question, first of all, we have to answer to some following small questions :